 The AXIS photoelectron spectrometer equipped with a gas-cluster ion source (GCIS) was used to perform all measurements.
 The GCIS was run in unique high-energy cluster mode for these experiments, using 20 kV Ar1000+.
 Depth profiling was performed in a practical time frame using high-energy cluster ions.
 The effects of layer blending and sputter roughening were reduced by using sample rotation throughout the profiles.
-The ALD method was used to produce LiPON thin-films using Li precursors and a N2 plasma.
+The ALD method was used to produce LiPON thin-films using Li precursors and a N2 plasma1.
 LiPON films were previously analyzed by optical ellipsometry to be ~50 nm thick.

 Results and Discussion